 WYOMING COTTAGE FOOD LAWS LABELING REQUIREMENTS

 Wyoming has no food labeling requirements but does require notifications.
-However there one BIG reason you should have labels anyway:
+However there is one BIG reason you should have labels anyway:

 - It’s your BIG opportunity to use the label to market your new business.